jkougoulos/connector-azure-blob-storage/docs/AzureBlobStorageConnectorDoc.md

 ## About the connector
 Azure Blob Storage is Microsoft's object storage solution for the cloud.
 Blob Storage is optimized for storing massive amounts of unstructured data.
 Azure Blob Storage stores text and binary data as objects in the cloud.
 This connector helps you to perform REST operations for working with blobs in the Blob service.
-<p>This document provides information about the Azure Storage Blob Connector, which facilitates automated interactions, with a Azure Storage Blob server using FortiSOAR&trade; playbooks.
-Add the Azure Storage Blob Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Azure Storage Blob.</p>
+<p>This document provides information about the Azure Blob Storage Connector, which facilitates automated interactions, with a Azure Blob Storage Blob server using FortiSOAR&trade; playbooks.
+Add the Azure Blob Storage Connector as a step in FortiSOAR&trade; playbooks and perform automated operations with Azure Blob Storage.</p>

 ### Version information